reard96/supply-lynx/ABOUT.md

 Bitcoins also don’t move around when they are transferred.
 They are best understood as entries in a giant ledger, the “blockchain”, which contains the transaction history for every Bitcoin in circulation.
 It is kept up to date with the help of cryptography and copious computing power, provided by a global network of tens of thousands of computers.
 Again, openness helps the system remain secure: the blockchain is public so every participant can check whether a transfer comes from the rightful owner.

-This set-up is the first workable solution to one of the more nagging problems of the digital realm: how to transfer something of value from one person to another without middlemen having to make sure that the item is not copied or, in the case of money, spent more than once?
-And Bitcoin does the trick while being open (unlike conventional payment mechanisms, which aim for security by shielding themselves from outsiders).
-This means that third parties can make use of Bitcoin’s features without having to ask anyone for permission—as is the case with the internet.

 Such “permissionless innovation”, in the jargon, should in time result in a cornucopia of applications.
 Bitcoin’s technology could be used to transfer ownership both in other currencies and of any kind of financial asset.
 This, in turn, would allow the creation of decentralised exchanges which let asset holders trade directly.
 And money could be “programmed” to come with conditions: for instance, it might be released only if a third person agrees.